Patiala, Aug 21 (ANI

 Later in the day, he will be produced before the local District Magistrate court.

-Kumar, who is the chief of Gau Raksha Dal, had been absconding ever since he was booked on August 8 under Section 377.
+Kumar had been absconding ever since he was booked on August 8 under Section 377- Unnatural offences.

-According to reports, several victims have told the police that they were detained by the self-styled cow vigilantes, robbed and tortured.
+According to reports, several victims of the group have told the police that they were detained by the self-styled cow vigilantes, robbed, tortured and also sodomised by Satish.

-The development comes just days after Prime Minister Narendra Modi strongly rebuked the cow vigilantes, saying most of them are 'anti-social' elements who are running 'shops' in the name of cow protection.
+The development came after Prime Minister Narendra Modi had strongly rebuked cow vigilantes, saying most of them are 'anti-social' elements who are running 'shops' in the name of cow protection.

 In his first comments on the violence against Dalits by cow vigilantes, Prime Minister Modi also asked the state governments to prepare dossiers on the so-called cow protectors as 80 percent of them do illegal activities at night and become cow protectors in the day.

 "The people, who are troubled by the unity of the society, are in the name of 'gau rakshaks' attempting to create friction the society.
 I urge my fellow countrymen to be aware of such 'gau rakshaks'," he said.
 (ANI